benwr/ankdown/README.md

 To compile your cards, put them in markdown files with `.md` extensions, inside of a directory that has the name of the deck you'd like to put the cards into.
 Then, run `ankdown -r [directory] -p [package filename]`.
+The package filename should end in `.apkg`.

 You can then import the package using the Anki import tool.
+To do this, go to `File > Import`, and then in the drop-down menu select "Packaged Anki Deck/Collection (*.apkg)".

 #### Method B: via the add-on